oci-pronghorn/GreenLoader/README.md

     {
         "services": [
             {
-                "name": "Service-1-Name (No spaces or special characters)", "start": "Shell command to execute to start the service (relative to where the load.js file is started)", "req": "Vegeta requests (line separated) to pipe to Vegeta when testing" }
+                "name": "Service-Name (No spaces or special characters)", "start": "Shell command to execute to start the service (relative to where the load.js file is started)", "endpoint": "Service URL to hit with a request.", "method": "GET or POST",
+                "payload": "null if GET, or payload data if POST" }
         ]
     }